practicalli/neovim/docs/repl-workflow.md

 `clojure.test` library is part of the Clojure standard library that provides a simple way to start writing unit tests.

+[Clojure spec](https://practical.li/clojure/clojure-spec/){target=_blank} can also be used for generative testing, providing far greater scope in values used when running unit tests.
+Specifications can be defined for values and functions.

 Clojure has a number of [test runners](https://practical.li/clojure/testing/test-runners/){target=_blank} available.
-Kaocha is a comprehensive test runner which can run unit tests and function specification checks.
+Kaocha is a test runner that will run unit tests and function specification checks.

 !!!
 Hint "Automate local test runner"
     Use [kaocha test runner](https://practical.li/clojure/testing/test-runners/kaocha-test-runner.html){target=_blank} in watch mode to run tests and specification check automatically (when changes are saved)